pkiraly/qa-catalogue/README.md

   * `-o [number]`, `--offset [number]` starts validation at the given Nth record
   * `-z [list of tags]`, `--ignorableFields [list of tags]` do NOT validate the selected fields.
-The list should contains the tags separated by commas (`,`), e.g. `--ignorableFields A02,AQN`
+The list should contain the tags separated by commas (`,`), e.g. `--ignorableFields A02,AQN`
-  * `-v [selector]`, `--ignorableRecords [selector]` do NOT validate the records which match the condition denotet by the selector.
+  * `-v [selector]`, `--ignorableRecords [selector]` do NOT validate the records which match the condition denoted by the selector.
     The selector is a test MARCspec string e.g.
     `--ignorableRecords STA$a=SUPPRESSED`.
 It ignores the records which has `STA` field with an `a` subfield with the value `SUPPRESSED`.